NicholasL1/StayFit-WebApp/README.md

 The front-end was developed using React, primarily in jsx, html and css.
 The back-end uses a MySQL database, Express.js, node.js, as well as a JSON file storing the necessary exercise information.

-# HOW TO USE:
+# HOW TO CREATE:
+Before downloading the necessary depndancies, make sure express.js and node.js is installed.
-To run this application make sure to call:
+To recreate this application make sure to call:

+### `npx create-react-app app-name`

 #### `npm i`
 #### `npm i aos`